ASICS Enters the Metaverse: Can Virtual Reality Redefine Fitness?

 How to Join the VR Fitness Craze Without Pulling a Hamstring

-1. Step 1: Get a VR-Ready Setup
+1. Step 1: Secure a VR-Ready Setup

 You’ll need a Meta Quest or compatible VR headset.
 Check cables.
 Clear room.
-Warn your roommates about screaming.
+Warn your roommates about future screaming.

 2. Step 2: Download the DISC Game